ilan-anodot/anodotcost_api_docs_slate/source/includes/_Streams.md

 -H "Authorization: Bearer ${TOKEN}"
 ```

-Use this call to get a single data source according to itd id.</br>
+Use this call to get a single data source according to its id.</br>
-The result will be a data source object matching the id.
+The result will be a data source object matching the id.</br>
+In addition, all the data streams linked to the data source will be listed

 ### Request Arguments